beyo/beyo/README.md

 Configuration files are read inside `config` directories of the application (see the proposed project structure), and may be placed inside subdirectories for maintainability.
 Each subdirectory will act as a configuration key.
-For example, the configuration structre
+For example, the configuration structure

 ```
 // ./conf/server.json